 Rock.
 Here, in the Cañon de San Diego, the Jemez River has

 cut through younger rock to expose the entire geological column in

 this area.
 Across from the Battleship Rock parking lot, the road

 cuts into the upper Madera Formation.

 There is no sharp transition from the Madera Formation to the lowest formation of the Permian in the Jemez, the Abo Formation.
 The sea was receding to the south, but the shore moved back and forth, depositing alternate layers of limestone characteristic of the upper Madera Formation (which are rich in fossils) and of sandstone and mudstone characteristic of the lower Abo Formation.
-The latter represents deposition of sediments eroded off the Uncompahgre Uplift in a river delta close to the shore.
-However, the geologic map of this area maps this road cut as Madera Formation, putting the boundary with the Abo Formation at the highest limestone bed that is more than a meter thick.
+The latter represents deposition of sediments eroded off the San Luis Uplift in a river delta close to the shore.
+The geologic map of this area maps this road cut as Madera Formation, putting the boundary with the Abo Formation at the highest limestone bed that is more than a meter thick.
 Well, you have to put the line somewhere.

 The vagueness of the boundary between the Pennsylvanian and the